 Welcome

-I have worked with people living with cancer, dementia, multiple sclerosis and other life-limiting or serious health conditions.
+I work with people living with cancer, dementia, multiple sclerosis and other life-limiting or serious health conditions.

-People often look around for a therapist when they feel stuck.
+People often look around for a therapist when they feel stuck, or deeply affected when they or a relative or friend is affected by cancer, or other serious health conditions.
 Usually by the time someone is searching for a therapist they have exhausted all their other ideas and attempts to find solutions.
+That is where I can help.

 Other people want to talk about care giving, worries about dying, managing symptoms, intimacy, or just as a safe space to talk to someone about their whole experience.